-The application review process takes four to six weeks.
+The application review process takes three to six months.
 On occasion, CNDC will expedite a review process for legitimate funding or other time-sensitive reasons.

 Q: What is the role of CNDC’s Board of Directors versus the role of the Project’s board?